Unboxed-Software/solana-course/content/close-mint.md

 # Summary
  - The Token program allows closing token accounts, but not mint accounts.
- - Token22 program includes `MintCloseAuthority` which will be initialized when creating mint.
+ - Token Extension Program program includes `MintCloseAuthority` which will be initialized when creating mint.

 # Overview
 The Token program allows owners to close token accounts, but it is impossible to close mint accounts.
-In Token22 program, it is possible to close mint accounts by initializing the `MintCloseAuthority` extension before initializing the mint.
+In Token Extension Program program, it is possible to close mint accounts by initializing the `MintCloseAuthority` extension before initializing the mint.

 Initializing the mint with close authority involves three instruction:
  - Create Account